Student Organizations On-Campus Event Policy

 .040 K-State Police

 .070 Pre-Planning Meeting

-The Event Policy is intended to cover on-campus events coordinated by registered student organizations.
-These events are considered social and participatory in nature and involve pre-planning or the intention to coordinate an event on campus.
-In addition, events that are scheduled by registered student organizations which may be controversial in nature or include involvement from high profile public figures will also be expected to adhere to the following policy.
+The Event Policy is intended to cover on-campus events coordinated by registered student organizations that are considered social and participatory in nature and involve pre-planning or the intention to coordinate an event on campus.
 The Union Program Department and Housing and Dining Services will enforce similar policies for their events that are within the framework of this policy.

 Failure for registered student organizations to comply with the guidelines and expectations of this policy will result in the organization being referred to the Office of Student Activities and Services (OSAS) for possible disciplinary action.

 There are two types of events defined by this policy.
 These definitions serve as guidelines for the coordination of staffing, security, facilities requirements, etc.

 - Open/Publicized Events: Open events involve participation from University persons and Non-University persons.
 All sleep out or overnight outdoor events will be considered an open event.
 One K-State Police security officer will be required, at a minimum.
 This requirement will be for any overnight or sleep out event, no matter how many participants.
 Simply by being outside, these events are susceptible to other non-participating people causing problems.